laakkti/ReactNative_HAMK/README.md

 #### Update item

-onPress
+"onPress" at item will launch a modal dialog

-Winter boot size is changed from 45 to 44
+Winter boot size is changed value size from 45 to 44 to the database

 <p>
 <img src="./img/p4.png" alt="" width="200"/>